1 year later, Dick's Sporting Goods CEO Ed Stack still takes a tough stance on guns

 In fact, Stack is doing even more to get behind his company's efforts last year.
 He, along with a handful of other CEOs, on Monday signed onto a letter sent to Congress in support of the HR8 background check bill.
 Background checks are something "both sides of the aisle can get behind it," Stack said.

-He's also recently joined the Everytown Business Council arguing for gun safety across the U.S. And Dick's Sporting Goods continues to invest in Sports Matter, a business it created to fund youth sports teams.
+He's also recently joined Everytown Business Leaders for Gun Safety, arguing for gun safety across the U.S. And Dick's Sporting Goods continues to invest in Sports Matter, a business it created to fund youth sports teams.

 "To be successful, [brands] have to be interesting and they have to be interested," Stack said.
 "I think we're both. ...
 We're interested in the well being of our kids."